JamesLAllen/ember-pardon/README.md

 			this.pardon();
 			return;
 		}

-		this.unpardon();  // this doesn't really do anything, because pardon wasn't changed above, however if the above block didn't return, then unpardon would cancel everything out.
+		/**
+		unpardon used here doesn't really do anything because nothing was changed above.
+Use this to cancel out previous calls to pardon().
+		**/
+		this.unpardon();

 	}
 });